cemcen/Veamy/README.md

 TriangleDelaunayGenerator generator (region.getSeedPoints(), region);
 Mesh&ltTriangle&gt mesh = generator.getConformingDelaunayTriangulation();</code></pre></li>
 <li>Both the constraints and problem conditions (body forces and material properties) are set exactly as in Veamy. </li>
-<li>Create a Feamer instance, an ElementConstructor (which represents the type of elements that will be used for the problem.
-In our example,
-we use linear triangular elements), and initialize the numerical problem:
+<li>Create a Feamer instance, an ElementConstructor (which represents the type of elements to be used for the analysis --- in this case, three-node triangular elements), and initialize the numerical problem:
 <pre><code>Feamer feamer;
 feamer.initProblem(mesh, conditions, new Tri3Constructor());</code></pre></li>
-<li> Obtaining the displacements and the post processing is exactly as in Veamy </li>
+<li> Displacements computation and post processing are performed exactly as in Veamy </li>

 <h2>Using PolyMesher</h2>
 <ol>
 <li>Use the Matlab function <b>PolyMesher2Veamy.m</b> included  in the <b>polymesher/</b> folder and use it to generate a Veamy-format file, whose
 default name is "polymesher2veamy.txt", from PolyMesher. </li>
-<li>Use the previously generated file as parameter of the <b>initProblemFromFile</b> method of the <b>Veamer</b> class.
+<li>Use the name of the previously generated file as parameter of the <b>initProblemFromFile</b> method of the <b>Veamer</b> class.
 It
 requires the definition of the material properties, and, in the case the problem includes them, a body force pointer:
 <pre><code>Veamer v;
 Material* material = new MaterialPlaneStress(1e7, 0.3);
 Mesh&ltPolygon&gt mesh = v.initProblemFromFile("polymesher2veamy.txt", material); </code></pre></li>
-<li>Proceed exactly as shown from step 6 forward, as boundary conditions are already defined.</li>
+<li>Proceed exactly as shown in steps 6 to 8 of "Usage example" section, as boundary conditions are already defined.</li>
 </ol>

 This and various additional examples are provided in the <b>test/</b> folder located in the root directory of Veamy.